Goldbug Hot Springs, ID: Hiking Trail Guide

 I love an easy-to-follow trail, and that’s what Goldbug Hot Springs has to offer.

 You’ll quickly find yourself descending into desert-like terrain.
 Enjoy that!
-There’s nothing as appealing as the high-desert, so enjoy while you’re in it.
+There’s nothing as appealing as the high desert, so enjoy it while you’re in it.

 Follow the straightforward trail and you’ll find that the dirt and stone beneath your feet turn into wooden steps boxed out for ease of footing.
 These suckers seem like they go on forever, and they kind of do, so take your time and keep your eyes peeled for hidden views of waterfalls and other eye candy.

 At the top of the steps you’ll find a bridge that leads to the Goldbug Hot Springs themselves, and even a passing look at the views surrounding you makes the trip worthwhile.

 Kick off your shoes and hop into the water!
 There are about a half dozen pools to soak in and plenty of waterfalls to stand beneath.
 The closer the pools are to the source the warmer they are.

 When you’re finished, head back down the trail and return the way you came.

 Goldbug Hot Springs is an excellent hike for anybody capable, but let’s look at some of the finer points of the area.

 The springs here are clothing-optional, and some hikers are more than willing to indulge in some trunkless soaking.
 Experiences here are polite and friendly, and it’s definitely something to consider for those who like a stripped-down experience.
 But it could be an unexpected sight when you’ve got children in your party!

 When you’re looking for dark skies and unbelievable stars above, the Goldbug Hot Springs is hard to beat.
 Very little light pollution affects the hot springs, so those who spend the night will spot more stars than most other places in the United States.